 Ingenious Space Saving Ideas for Kitchens

-What this really means is you need to get clever.
-There are two ways to do this:
+What this really means is that you need to think smart.
+There are two primary ways to achieve this:

 1. By finding fixtures and fittings that can help you save space, and